raffitch/longq/README.md

 > **Heads up:** `devlaunch.sh` bootstraps virtualenvs and `node_modules` automatically if they are absent.
 The first run after a cleanup will take noticeably longer while dependencies install.

+> **Secrets:** For local work `scripts/devlaunch.sh` automatically creates/updates `backend/auth_token.json` and exports the token to both backend and frontend—no manual edits required.
+For shared/staging/prod environments copy `.env.example` to `.env` only if you need to pin a specific `LONGQ_API_TOKEN` override, and keep both files out of source control.

 Prereqs: Python 3.13 and Node.js 18+ in your `PATH`.
 The script exits with guidance if they are missing.

 Need a clean slate?
 Use: